-#1C – CONSISTENCY: Care givers must be able to quickly learn the information about the patient’s diagnosis and treatment plan.
-Essential that care givers are emotionally and physically healthy at all times whenever possible.
-The caring and patient responsibility begin immediately.
+#1C – CONSISTENCY: Caregivers must quickly learn information about the patient’s diagnosis and treatment plan.
+Essential that caregivers are emotionally and physically healthy at all times whenever possible.
+Caring and patient responsibility begin immediately.

 BE A PATIENT ADVOCATE.
 Know your patient’s medical records.
-Do your reading and research ahead of time so that you may be familiar with symptoms and side effects of any medical procedures and prescriptions.
-Doctors see hundreds and hundreds of patients each day so don’t expect them to know your patient instantaneously.
-Being familiar with the patient’s information enables the care giver to make informed decisions with doctor and medical professionals.
+Do your reading and research ahead of time so that you may be familiar with the symptoms and side effects of any medical procedures and prescriptions.
+Doctors see hundreds and hundreds of patients each day, so don’t expect them to know your patient instantaneously.
+Being familiar with the patient’s information enables the caregiver to make informed decisions with the doctor and medical professionals.

 BE INVOLVED BUT BE MINDFUL OF FAMILY MEMBERS SOLELY MAKING THE DECISIONS – As a family member, we feel the need to help out and sometimes make decisions for the patient without any consultation and counseling with them.
-Unknowingly sometimes, we cross the boundaries of letting the patient make decisions for their well being.
-Either we consciously or unconsciously think that they are unable to make a decision or not, should not be an excuse.
-It is important for the patient’s healing that they are empowered to make their decisions at all times.
+Unknowingly sometimes, we cross the boundaries of letting the patient make decisions for their well-being.
+Either we consciously or unconsciously think that they cannot make a decision or not should not be an excuse.
+It is essential for the patient’s healing that they are empowered to make their decisions at all times.

-My experience with my husband was tough with regard to making cancer treatment decisions.
-I was opting for natural and holistic treatments but family members agree more towards chemo therapy.
+My experience with my husband was challenging concerning making cancer treatment decisions.
+I was opting for natural and holistic treatments, but family members agree more towards chemotherapy.
 We ended up balancing both forms of treatment.
-Towards the end my husband was very emotional and didn’t want to continue chemo, he realized the havoc chemo brought to him.
-We ceased the chemo treatment right away as he requested.
-Bottom line the patient has to make the decision of whatever they feel is right for them.
+Towards the end, my husband was very emotional and didn’t want to continue chemo; he realized the havoc chemo brought to him.
+We ceased the chemo treatment right away, as he requested.
+The bottom line, the patient has to decide whatever they feel is right for them.

-FINANCIAL COMMITMENT – Let me share some of the finances behind cancer in the hopes that it might help others in the process whether they have just been diagnosed or in the midst of a long cancer treatment.
+FINANCIAL COMMITMENT – Let me share some of the finances behind cancer in the hopes that it might help others in the process of whether they have just been diagnosed or during lung cancer treatment.

 - INSURANCE AND SPENDING ACCOUNTS -Avail of health insurance coverage and spending accounts from your employers.
-Co-payments can easily add up.
+Co-payments can quickly add up.

 - SUPPLEMENTAL INCOME INSURANCE – Supplemental income insurance is affordable.
 Make you sure you evaluate your best options.

 - SSS/GOVT DISABILITY BENEFITS – Don’t count on this.
 It is a long and tedious process to apply.
-If cancer patients who might be in luck or they are in retirement age, they may be approved to received them only after 6 months later.
-Hope you are still alive then to get your benefits.
+If cancer patients might be in luck or are of retirement age, they may be approved to receive them only six months later.
+I hope you are still alive than to get your benefits.

 - EMERGENCY FUND – 6-12 MONTHS SAVINGS – Always important to have a savings of up to 6-12 months as an emergency fund.

 #3C – COMMITMENT- Cancer care is long term.
-As a care giver, having strong support systems from your family, friends, pastor and your community will help you get through the patient’s recovery phase.
-Spent time and allow yourself as a care giver to be taken cared for.
-The role as a care giver is to be there for the patient during their most challenging time of their lives.
-Longevity and healing is the goal to recovery and we hope for a positive outcome of the journey.
+As a caregiver, having strong support systems from your family, friends, pastor, and community will help you get through the patient’s recovery phase.
+Spent time and allow yourself as a caregiver to be taken care of.
+Longevity and healing is the goal of recovery, and we hope for a positive outcome of the journey.